 The Community Campus Project

 The Community Campus is a major undertaking for the city, representing the largest city-owned potential development since the construction of the Police and EMS facilities.
 My view is simple: the city needs to act.
 Our current buildings are aging and can no longer keep up with our growing community.
-The question is when do we act, sooner or later and a what cost.
+In May of 2026 the common council voted to issues a request for proposal at onehundred million dollars to build the campust.
+The request for proposal will bid out to firms the charge to develople a scope of work for a project in the onehundred million dollar price range.

 Affordable Housing

 Since building affordable housing is typically less profitable for developers than market-rate projects, we create financial incentives to bridge the gap.
-One such incentive could stem from our Housing Action Plan, which could utilize approximately $10 million from the closure of Tax Increment District (TID) #3.
+One such incentive stem from our Housing Action Plan, which will utilize approximately $10 million from the closure of Tax Increment District (TID) #3.

 While $10 million sounds like a windfall, it isn’t a simple fix.
 Developers must be willing to build non-market-rate units in a town where people are eager to pay top dollar.
 For example, why would a developer build a unit for a $1,500 subsidized rent—complete with "strings attached" and reporting requirements—when they could easily get $2,500 on the open market?